tseckman/chef-MacOS/README.md

 You need the following items in place:

-1. Chef-Clent installed on the machine
+1. Chef-Clent installed on the machine https://downloads.chef.io/chef-client/mac/
-2. Xcode Command Line Tools installed on the machine
+2. Xcode Command Line Tools installed on the machine (Available at the apple developer download site)
 3. Validation key file
 4. a directory called /etc/chef
 	a.
 Also another directory called /etc/chef/trusted_certs (only if you have to include certs to trust your chef server)